Deep Diving Essentials

 WHO CAN TRY DEEP DIVING?

 Any diver can try deep diving once they are qualified to do so.
-The first deep dive should be completed with a dive instructor and this is usually done during a PADI Advanced Open Water course or equivalent.
+The first deep dive should be completed with a dive instructor.

 WHAT DEEP DIVING GEAR DO DIVERS NEED?